Mary Nourse: Educational work in China

 After completing her college education, Nourse briefly taught high school in Rensselaer, Indiana.
 Soon thereafter, however, she traveled to China to work as an educator and Baptist missionary.
 She taught for a number of years at Wayland Academy in Hangzhou, where she also served for a time as principal.

 Nourse has traditionally been considered one of the founders of Jinling College, a women's school in Nanjing, based on her having been one of the signatories of a petition circulated in 1911-1912 calling for a women's college in the Yangtze River valley.

 Nourse was also among the school's six-member faculty when it opened on September 17, 1915, teaching psychology and history to an entering class of 11 students.
 Women's education had been encouraged by an imperial decree in 1907, but Jinling was the first women's college to open in China.
 Of the 11 women in Jinling's 1915 entering class, 5 graduated, becoming the first women in China to receive a baccalaureate degree.

 Among these first graduates was Wu Yi-Fang, who later became president of the college.
-Under Dr. Fang's leadership, the school served as a refuge during the Nanking Massacre in 1937–1938.
+Under Dr. Fang's leadership, the school served as a refuge during the Nanjing Massacre in 1937–1938.

 Nourse taught history and psychology at Jinling College until 1918.
 She left on furlough, but did not return, instead continuing her education in the United States.
 She enrolled at the University of Wisconsin, where she completed her master's degree in 1919.
 Her thesis was on the historical development of "Open Door" diplomacy in China.